-CAREER TRAINING IN PUBLIC HISTORY, COLLEGE TEACHING, AND ALLIED PROFESSIONS
+CAREER TRAINING IN PUBLIC HISTORY AND ALLIED PROFESSIONS

-PhD students planning for careers in public history or allied fields such as digital humanities and archival administration are encouraged to gain work experience while enrolled in the graduate program.
-This may be work on a digital history or other digital humanities project, apprenticeship to UR faculty launching such projects, community-engaged TAships, or internships at one of the local museums, libraries, or archives.
-The program imagines the fourth or fifth year as a logical opening for an extended commitment, but this does not preclude affiliation with existing projects throughout students' time in the program.
-Such affiliations can substitute for departmental TAships or teaching opportunities with the approval of the student's advisor and the Director of Graduate Studies.
+PhD students planning for careers in public history or allied fields such as digital humanities and archival administration are encouraged to gain practical experience while enrolled in the graduate program (please see below for a full definition of 'public history.'
+This can take a number of forms: work on a digital history or other digital humanities project, apprenticeship to UR faculty launching such projects, community-engaged TA'ships, or internships at one of the local museums, libraries, or archives.
+Ideally, students will develop their skills through a progression of experiences: